Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Here are some images of my pipeline locating cars in an image: (Note, I use filtering techniques that use several previous frames for )
+Here are some images of my pipeline locating cars in an image: (Note, I use filtering techniques that use several previous frames for robustness, but the filtering is not applied for these static images.)

 ##### Car detection without filtering